You are here

 Some of DC’s loveliest gardens are tucked away on the grounds of this circa-1898 site, where cloister walks, replicas of Holy Land shrines (the Grotto of Lourdes, the Virgin Mary’s tomb) and hundreds of seasonal flowers create a serene mood.
 Free, guided tours of the 42-acre site take place April-October at 11 a.m. and noon

 The Basilica of the National Shrine of the Immaculate Conception pays tribute to Mary with dozens of chapels.
 Look for tributes to her different incarnations, including a colorful, mosaic-tiled one devoted to South America’s Virgin of the Guadalupe and a serene space honoring Our Lady Queen of Peace.

-More than just churches and monasteries, Brookland is home to a plenty of worth-the-trip restaurants.
-From wood-fired Neopolitan pizzas and other Naples-inspired dishes at Menomale to craft beer and al fresco dining at Smith Public Trust, check out all the best places to eat in "Little Rome."
+More than just churches and monasteries, Brookland is home to plenty of worth-the-trip restaurants.
+From wood-fired Neapolitan pizzas and other Naples-inspired dishes at Menomale to craft beer and al fresco dining at Smith Public Trust, check out all the best places to eat in "Little Rome."

 Monroe Street Market’s brick-paved, pedestrian only collection of galleries and studios stars local talents such as Stitch & Rivet, with handmade cotton or leather bags, and Cedric Baker, for bright oil paintings.
 Most galleries are open on weekends, but call ahead to check or make an appointment.

 Twenty-five beers on draft (most of them local) and a menu of comfort chow (BLTs, burgers, flatbreads) lure Catholic University students, Franciscan friars and neighborhood dwellers to this bustling corner beer pub.
 A large outdoor patio borders the Monroe Street Arts Walk, making this a buzzing place to be in warm months.